-U.S., Taliban close to deal as fighting intensifies
+U.S., Taliban near Afghanistan deal, fighting intensifies in north

 “We are at the threshold of an agreement that will reduce violence and open the door for Afghans to sit together to negotiate an honourable and sustainable peace and a unified, sovereign Afghanistan that does not threaten the United States, its allies, or any other country,” he said in a Twitter post.

-The comment came as Taliban fighters attacked Pul-e Khumri, in the northern province of Baghlan, just a day after a major show of strength by hundreds of fighters who overran parts of the strategic city of Kunduz.
+The comment came as Taliban fighters attacked Pul-e Khumri, in the northern province of Baghlan, just a day after a major show of strength by hundreds of fighters who overran parts of Kunduz, a strategic city the insurgents have twice come close to taking in recent years.

 While Kunduz was calm after clearance operations that had driven out insurgents, interior ministry spokesman Nasrat Rahimi said, fighters had taken up positions in two areas of Pul-e Khumri and were battling Afghan security forces.

-“The whole city is closed,” said Safdar Muhsini, head of the Baghlan provincial council.
-“If the central government does not take quick action, the situation could get worse.”
+“The city is closed and very little movement can be seen.
+People are terrified,” he said.

+There was also fighting in the central province of Ghazni and Laghman province, east of Kabul, Taliban and government officials said.

-With talks in Doha close to wrapping up, the latest fighting in Afghanistan underlined the Taliban’s apparent determination to go into any deal from a position of strength on the battlefield.
+With talks in Doha close to wrapping up, the latest fighting underlined the Taliban’s apparent determination to go into any deal from a position of strength on the battlefield.

 Khalilzad gave no details of the deal, which is expected to see thousands of U.S. troops withdrawn from Afghanistan in exchange for guarantees by the Taliban not to allow the country to be used as a base for militant attacks abroad.

-Suhail Shaheen, a spokesman for the Taliban’s political office in Doha, said both sides were in discussions to finalise technical issues after having successfully completed the current round of talks.
+Suhail Shaheen, a spokesman for the Taliban’s political office in Doha, said both sides were in discussions to finalise technical issues.

 “We are on the verge of ending the invasion and reaching a peaceful solution for Afghanistan,” Shaheen said on Twitter.